South Fork WSA Fence Build #1

 Through a multi-pronged approach with private landowners, federal land managers, and ONDA, the situation will become significantly improved in the upper stretches of the river.
 ONDA is working to seek Wilderness protection for the WSA, as well as improved grazing practices within the river corridor portion of the WSA which is a designated Area of Critical Environmental Concern.
 In addition, ONDA has engaged with a private landowner who owns a large section of river frontage which borders the Wilderness Study Area.
 The landowner has removed all grazing from this sizable property (the “Jake Place”), and has partnered with ONDA to help with this important restoration effort.
 This trip contributes to the large-scale multi-year effort to improve the habitat not only on the property involved but throughout the entire South Fork drainage.

 Participants will backpack 3.5 miles up the river, where they will establish a camp for the duration of the trip.
-The main objective of this trip is to begin a multi-year process of constructing 1.6 miles of extremely rugged barbed wire fence around the inholding.
+The main objective of this trip is to contribute to a multi-year process of constructing 1.6 miles of extremely rugged barbed wire fence around the inholding.
 This fence will exclude cattle, but not wildlife from the inholding, and will therefore set the stage for passive recovery of the riparian habitat, as well as allow for restoration plantings to occur in the coming years.

 We will teach you everything you need to know about how to build barbed wire fence.